fatimah63/Devops/Terraform/readme.md

 # **Terraform 📂**

 ## **Overview 📌**
-This serves as a dedicated space for **Terraform-related documentation, notes, and best practices**.
+This serves as a dedicated space for **Terraform-related documentation, notes, and projects I've worked on**.

 ## **Purpose 🎯**
 This repository is designed to: